Rosemary-Hogarth/art-website/publications/julius-heinemann-–-afterimage.md

 designedBy: This Side Up
 publishedBy: Jahn und Jahn, Munich and This Side up, Madrid, 2022
 isbn: "ISBN: 978-84-123949-1-7 and ISBN: 978-84-123949-2-4"
+publicationPrice: "22 € "
+order: 1
 publicationAuthor: with a text by Yara Sonseca Mas (Spanish/German/English)
-publicationPrice: "22 € "
 ---